Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

-In the preceding section, we estimate the FAP with the null hypothesis that the light curves follow the DRW process.
-As an alternative approach, we perform a model selection to test if the data favors an additional periodic signal on top of the background DRW variability.
+We have estimated the FAP with the null hypothesis that the light curves follow the DRW process.
+As an alternative approach, we perform a model selection to test if the data favor an additional periodic signal on top of the background DRW variability.
 To this end, we adopt the Bayesian information criterion (BIC) defined as (\citealt{Schwarz1987})

 where $\mathcal{L}$ is the likelihood function, $k$ is the number of free model parameters, and $N$ is the number of data points.
 As in Section~\ref{sec_method}, we simply adopt a sinusoidal model for the periodic signal and compare such a DRW+sinusoidal model with the pure DRW model.